 Forms of Brahman

-The forms of Brahman are of three kinds: Gross, Subtle and Transcendent.
+The forms of Brahman are of three kinds: Gross, Subtle, and Transcendent.
 The gross is Bindu with the quality of semen.
-The subtle one is the form five fires (Pancha Agni).
+The subtle one is the form of five fires (Pancha Agni).
 The transcendent one is the form with the quality of the moon.
 Achuta (Lord Narayana) is the eternal witness.

 The Five Fires

 Vadavagni is established in the middle of the bones wherein the fire of wood and stone are placed.
 It is of earth and seated in the portion of the alimentary canal through which the vital warmth is distributed.

-The fire that is placed in the mid-ethereal region is of lightning and has inner qualities of Atman.
-The fire that is placed in the ethereal region is of Sun and stands in the navel region.
-This Sun showers poison downwards and nectar upwards.
+The fire that is placed in the mid-ethereal region is of lightning and has the inner qualities of Atman.
+The fire that is placed in the ethereal region is of the Sun and stands in the navel region.
+This Sun moves poison downwards and nectar upwards.

 The Moon standing at the root of the palate showers nectar downwards.
-Bindu of crystal form is seated at the middle of the eyebrows.
+Bindu of crystal form is seated in the middle of the eyebrows.
 This is known as Maha-Vishnu in subtle form.